-His performances across the world have put other wrestlers to shame, pulling out five, six and seven star matches against a variety of opponents from multiple promotions.
+His performances across the world have put other wrestlers to shame, pulling out five, six and seven-star matches against a variety of opponents from multiple promotions.

 He has turned Wrestle Kingdom into his own personal stomping ground, placing extra emphasis on his performances at the “Japanese Wrestlemania” and proving his worth as a big-game player for New Japan Pro Wrestling.

 Let’s take a look at every Wrestle Kingdom match Kenny Omega has wrestled in and rank them from the worst to the best, including the best match of all time (in many people’s view).

-Wrestle Kingdom 9 – Kenny Omega vs Ryusuke Taguchi
+6. Wrestle Kingdom 9 – Kenny Omega vs Ryusuke Taguchi

 Not a bad match by any means, but once you’ve seen his incredible matches with the likes of Kazuchika Okada and Kota Ibushi, it’s hard to view this bout without a sense of disappointment and the idea that something is missing.

 It was a decently fun singles bout between these two.
 Omega is being a goofy villain and Taguchi plays the babyface, as they battle for the IWGP Junior Heavyweight Championship.

-Wrestle Kingdom 10 – Kenny Omega vs KUSHIDA
+5. Wrestle Kingdom 10 – Kenny Omega vs KUSHIDA

 Fraught with interference and with some inconsistent selling by Omega, the match certainly had it’s downfalls but you can see flashes of “The Best Bout Machine” coming through in his performance.

 Better than the previous year, this bout once again saw Omega losing his title.
 However, it would soon build up to his match next year with Okada which would change the face of wrestling.

-Wrestle Kingdom 12 – Kenny Omega vs Chris Jericho
+4. Wrestle Kingdom 12 – Kenny Omega vs Chris Jericho

 Perhaps the most shocking match of either men’s careers, and the catalyst for the creation of the most important promotions in modern wrestling, was the Wrestle Kingdom 12 bout between Kenny Omega and Chris Jericho.

 With the held of Kenny Omega, he came over the NJPW for a huge main-event match at Wrestle Kingdom 12.
 Omega had been set to do battle with long-time rival Kota Ibushi at the event.

 The bout saw a new, more violent Jericho.
 In a match that went over thirty minutes, the pair battled in a No-DQ match that saw chairs, weapons and blood galore as they threw everything they had at each other.

-Wrestle Kingdom 13 – Kenny Omega vs Hiroshi Tanahashi
+3. Wrestle Kingdom 13 – Kenny Omega vs Hiroshi Tanahashi

 G1 Climax winner Hiroshi Tanahashi took on IWGP Heavyweight Champion Kenny Omega at Wrestle Kingdom to try to regain his grasp on the top of NJPW.

 The pair battled for nearly 40 minutes in an exhausting match, in which it took multiple Hi Fly Flows to finally put away Omega, expelling him for NJPW for good to sign for All Elite Wrestling.

 The bout flew by for the time it was one and proved two things – that Kenny Omega would be hugely missed for the next four years that he was gone (more on that later) and that “The Ace of the Universe” still has it after all these years.

-Wrestle Kingdom 11 – Kenny Omega vs Kazuchika Okada
+2. Wrestle Kingdom 11 – Kenny Omega vs Kazuchika Okada